What are IP20-rated materials?

 It’s worth noting that the material used to construct an IP20-rated enclosure could vary widely, from metals like steel and aluminium to plastics and other composites.
 The key is not the material itself, but how the enclosure is designed and built to meet the IP20 criteria.

 The IP (Ingress Protection) rating system is quite extensive and is used to specify the degree of protection an enclosure offers against external factors like solids and liquids.
 The rating typically consists of the letters “IP” followed by two digits.
-Here’s a breakdown of what those digits represent:

 First Digit: Protection against Solid Objects or Materials